GoogleCloudPlatform/microservices-demo/docs/development-guide.md

 4. Run `kubectl get pods` to verify the Pods are ready and running.

-5. Run `kubectl port-forward deployment/frontend 8080:8080` to forward a port to the frontend service.
+5. Run `kubectl get service frontend-external` to confirm ingress is mapped correctly.

-6. Navigate to `localhost:8080` to access the web frontend.
+6. Navigate to `localhost:80` to access the web frontend.

 ## Cleanup